Ditch the weights with this effective no-equipment full-body workout

 • Stand with your feet hip-width apart.

-• Keeping your chest upright, push your butt back and bend your knees to lower into a squat.
+• Keeping your chest upright, push your butt back and bend your knees to lower.

 • When your thighs are parallel to the floor (or lower, if you have the mobility) pause for two seconds then push through your heels and squeeze your glutes to stand back up.